askap-vast/vast-tools/VASTDROPBOX.md

 ### Modes

-There are 5 different ways the script can be used:
+There are 2 main ways in which the script is intended to be used:

+1. **Download according to filter flags** - Use the options such as `--only-epochs`, ` --only-fields` and other filter options to download the data you want.
+2. **Easy downloading of required fields using `--find-fields-input`** - Directly uses the output from `find_sources.py --find-fields` to auto fill the `--only-fields` option.
+Other flags also apply.

+Data will only download when the `--download` option is provided.
+This can be used in combination with `--dry-run` to see exactly what files will be downloaded before starting the download process.

+**Note** As of vast-tools v1.2.0, the module comes with a packaged list of Dropbox files of the latest release, so users are no longer required to either fetch, or let the script fetch, a list of available files or provide one.

+There are a few other options that present but are now mostly considered legacy as they should not be required often, if at all:

-1. `--available-epochs` will only display the currently released epochs.
+* `--available-epochs` will only display the currently released epochs.
 Nothing will be downloaded.
-2. `--available-files` will generate a complete list of all the files avaialble.
-This is helpful in order to build your own list of files you wish to fetch.
-Nothing will be downloaded.
+* `--get-available-files` will generate a complete list of all the files avaialble in the Dropbox folder.
+This is a legacy option at this point which shouldn't be needed.
+The module has an inbuilt file list that is kept up to date and the flexibility in downloading means users no longer need to build their own list of files.
-3. `--download-epoch` will download an entire Epoch directory of your choosing.
-4. `--find-fields-input` will download data of the fields you require, using the output from `find_sources.py --find-fields`.
-5. `--files-list` defines a text file that contains the files you wish to download.
-Help on this is below.
+* `--user-files-list` defines a text file that contains the files you wish to download.
+Usually used in combination with the previous option.

-Modes 3, 4 and 5 will all place results in an output directory.
-The name of the directory can be set with `--output`.

-Take note of the **overwrite** option.
+Take note of the `--overwrite` option.
 By default this is set to `False` such that it will skip files already present in the output directory.
 Using this option will download all files and overwrite any exisiting files if they are already present.

 ### File integrity and retries
 The script will check the downloaded file checksum against the correct checksum stored in it's own data file.
 It should also catch exceptions when downloads timeout or there are network issues.
 In each case if there is a problem the file will be remembered as failed, and when the main download loop has finished, it will attempt again to download any failed files.
 You can set how many times it retries using the `--max-retries` option.